TSMotter/zbox/docs/mcuboot.md

 - Set `CONFIG_BOOTLOADER_MCUBOOT` KConfig in prj.conf
 - The 2 image slots must be contiguous
 - If mcuboot is used as stage1 bootloader, boot partition should be configured so that it is ran first after a reset
+- [The mcuboot design page](https://docs.mcuboot.com/design.html) will describe in deatail:
+    - Bootloader design, high level operation and limitations
+    - Image format
+    - Flash layout and partitions dimensioning based on: memory sector sizes, flash wear and amount of desirable updates
+    - Swap strategies and rollback capabilities
+    - Boot swap types and how the bootloader decides which action to take upon reboot (image trailers)
+    - Security capabilities

+- I'll be using a [Swap using scratch](https://docs.mcuboot.com/design.html#image-swap-using-scratch) strategy

+## mcumgr
+- mcumgr is a management library for 32-bit MCUs.
+- The goal of mcumgr is to define a common management infrastructure with pluggable transport and encoding components.
+- mcumgr provides definitions and handlers for some core commands like image management
+- There is a [mcumgr CLI tool written in Go](https://github.com/apache/mynewt-mcumgr-cli) that allows to update an image over BLE to devices running an mcumgr server.
+- Alternatively there is a [mcumgr client written in Rust](https://github.com/vouch-opensource/mcumgr-client/) as well that allows to update an image over a serial port to devices running an mcumgr server. (preferred over CLI)
+- The management is based on the Simple Management Protocol (SMP)